Dr Jeffrey Kwan

 School of Mathematics & Statistics

-Jeffrey Kwan is an Associate Lecturer in Statistics at the School of Mathematics and Statistics.
+Jeffrey Kwan is a Lecturer in Statistics at the School of Mathematics and Statistics.
 His research interest is in probability theory and stochastic processes.
 In particular, he is interested in self-exciting point processes (Hawkes processes) and their asymptotic behaviour.
 Jeffrey's Ph.D. was on proving and the application of ergodicity for non-stationary and non-exponential Hawkes processes.
 He received his Ph.D. in 2023.
 Jeffrey has also taught undergraduate and postgraduate courses on statistics, probability, and stochastic processes.

 Professional affiliations and service positions